operator-framework/operator-sdk/doc/user-guide.md

 ### Leader with lease

-The leader with leases approach can be enabled via the [Manager Options][manager_options] for leader election.
+The leader-with-lease approach can be enabled via the [Manager Options][manager_options] for leader election.

 ```Go
 import (